How many solutions does the equation have?

 Let's solve the given equation:

-First, we identify that we can factor the expression on the left side using factoring out the common factor:
+Note that we can factor the expression on the left side by factoring out the common factor:

-We'll continue and factor the expression in parentheses, we can identify that it can be factored using the perfect square trinomial formula:
+Proceed to factor the expression inside of the parentheses.
+It can be factored by using the perfect square trinomial formula:

-We should emphasize that this factoring using the mentioned formula was possible only because the middle term in the expression (which is in first power in this case and highlighted in blue in the previous calculation) indeed matched the middle term in the perfect square trinomial formula,
+We should emphasize that the process of factoring by using the mentioned formula was only possible due to the middle term in the expression.
+(The first power in this case is highlighted in blue indeed matched the middle term in the perfect square trinomial formula)

-We'll continue and get two simpler equations and solve them:
+Having obtained two simpler equations let's proceed to solve them:

 Therefore, the given equation has two different solutions,